morristech/predicio-android-sdk/README.md

 // start tracking user's locations PredicIO.getInstance().startTrackingLocation(this);

-you can presice the location method you want to use with PredicIO.LOCATION_FINE` or PredicIO.LOCATION_COARSE, Fine location is use by default.
+//you can define the accuracy method by using PredicIO.LOCATION_FINE or PredicIO.LOCATION_COARSE, Fine location is use by default.
-Ex : PredicIO.getInstance().startTrackingLocation(this,PredicIO.LOCATION_COARSE);
+PredicIO.getInstance().startTrackingLocation(this,PredicIO.LOCATION_COARSE);

 // Track when user open set your application on foreground PredicIO.getInstance().startTrackingForeground(this);